OpenHope/OpenHope/README.md

 Creators and project authors are intrinsically motivated and driven by passion for creating things and by gaining the reputation.

 They are willing to create for free.
-However, this often leads to burnout, poor or non-existent documentation and even abandonment of the successful project.
+However, this often leads to burnout, poor documentation and even abandonment of the successful project.

 > "Do you work full time on the project?"
 "I have done for a year or two, but recently I ran out of money and had to find employment."
 >